web-native/docs/chtml/v060/specs/scoped-html/README.md

 let articleTitle = article.scopeTree.title;
 ```

-Using Proxies and `Reflex.get()`, we could even do a *per-instance* implementation.
-This is even preferred to globally configuring the `ENV.params.proxyScopedObjects` parameter.
+Better yet, using Proxies and `Reflex.get()`, we could even do a *per-instance* implementation instead of globally configuring the `ENV.params.proxyScopedObjects` parameter.

 ```js
 // We can npw